abbaspour/replate/readme.md

 ### Business API

 The full contract is defined in `business/api/spec/openapi.yaml`.
 All development must adhere to this contract.
+API's base path is `/api/`

 - **`GET /organizations/{orgId}`**: Retrieves details for a specific organization.
     - **Permissions**: Requires a token with `read:organization` permission.
 User must be a member of `{orgId}`.